smaarmstrong/IdaMintNFT/README.md

 # IdaMintNFT
 Mint NFTs for NFCs.
 Backend.
+See <a href="https://github.com/smaarmstrong/IdaMintNFC">mobile NFC app frontend</a>.

 ## NFC Starts Blank.
 Ends up w/ a URL.
 In the case of Cardano this URL could be: